 Far West Regional Economic Development Strategy

-The Far West Regional Economic Development Strategy was developed to identify economic development opportunities that capitalise on the Far West’s endowments and industry specialisations.
+The Far West Regional Economic Development Strategy (REDS) was developed to identify economic development opportunities that capitalise on the Far West’s endowments and industry specialisations.

 The Far West Functional Economic Region is composed of the Broken Hill and Central Darling Local Government Areas (LGAs) and the Unincorporated Far West Region.